dib-lab/2021-paper-ibd/manuscript.md

 We detected variation due to IBD diagnosis in k-mer profiles of gut metagenomes from different cohorts.
 We calculated a pairwise distance matrix using angular distance between k-mer abundance profiles to assess sample diversity.
-We performed principle coordinate analysis and PERMANOVA with this distance matricx (**Figure @fig:kmers A**), using the variables study accession, diagnosis, library size, and number of k-mers observed in a sample (**Figure @fig:kmers A**).
+We performed principle coordinate analysis and PERMANOVA with this distance matrix (**Figure @fig:kmers A**), using the variables study accession, diagnosis, library size, and number of k-mers observed in a sample (**Figure @fig:kmers A**).
 Study accounted for highest variation, emphasizing that technical artifacts can introduce strong signals that may influence heterogeneity in results across IBD microbiome studies but that can be mitigated through meta-analysis [@doi:10.1038/s41591-019-0406-6].
 The number of k-mers observed in a sample accounted for the second highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (reviewed in [@doi:10.1038/s41579-019-0213-6]).
 Diagnosis accounted for a significant amount of variation as well, indicating that there is a small but detectable signal of IBD subtype in stool metagenomes.